bygxs/sharededPreferences25102022/README.md

 Obviously this is the result go around of Git version control Next I want to make direct commit to GitHub itself without going around Git.
-I also want to create version and changes and see how all that works 10:55 Tuesday 25 October 2022
+I also want to create version and changes and see how all that works

+10:55 Tuesday 25 October 2022

+p.s.
+During Git set up i wanted to find the git location on my macbook.
+I asked the terminal "where is git?" and i found the path